MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition.md

 Brick layout respects the aspect ratio of all images shown in 16:9, 1:1, 4:3, and so on.
 With the Brick layout, you can show several images of various sizes, automatically **layered** in a pattern like that of a brick wall.

-We introduce Brick layout in modern Document library and Image Gallery web part.
-You can add brick layout as an option in Image Gallery web part and change the layout of modern document library from Grid layout into Brick layout.
+We introduce Brick layout in modern document library and image gallery web part.
+You can add Brick layout as an option in image gallery web part and change the layout of modern document library from Grid layout to Brick layout.

-### Bulk check-in/check-out in modern Document library experience
+### Bulk check-in/check-out in modern document library experience
 <a name="bulkinout"> </a>

 If you want to make changes to a file in a SharePoint document library, but keep others from making changes at the same time, check the file out of the document library.
 Once you're done making changes to the file, check it in from the library to upload your changes.
 Instead of checking-in or checking-out one file at a time, now you can select multiple files and check them in/out.

-### Bulk download files from document libraries and OneDrive personal sites
+### Bulk download files from document library and OneDrive personal sites
 <a name="bulkdod"> </a>

 SharePoint Server Subscription Edition now supports downloading multiple files at once from document libraries and OneDrive personal sites.